mattlockyer/diajs/README.md

 ### Dependencies

-jQuery (load from google if not in page)
+jQuery (loaded from google if undefined)

 ### Setup